-In 2014, as part of our restructuring of the CACN we formed a leadership team of fellow Como neighbors to help lead the planning, coordination and implementation of the Como Curb Cleanup.
-In 2015 we transitioned this team to be leaders of CACN.
+In 2014, we formed a leadership team of Como neighbors to lead the planning, coordination and implementation of our work.
 Below are short bios of each of us.

-We are available to have coffee with our neighbors, to talk more about the Como neighborhood and/or Como Lake, and to hear your hopes and vision for our community and our wonderful natural resource assets.
+We are available to have coffee with our neighbors, to hear your hopes and vision for our community.
 Contact us at LeadTeam@ComoACN.org

 Rachel Carlson – South(west) Como – I have only lived in the neighborhood for a few years, but I love it!
 The close proximity to the park, the lake, and the zoo is what drew me to Como, but the friendly, community-oriented neighborhood is why I most feel at home here.